Benefits

 You can receive this if you have impaired work capability, or you are receiving either unemployment benefit or benefits while participating in employment schemes.
 You can also receive this if you are studying and are a single parent, a surviving spouse or you are a previous family caretaker.

-You can have your expenses for travel to gatherings that are part of your education covered.
-We need documentation from your place of learning confirming that there has been a gathering.
+You can have your travel expenses covered for gatherings that are part of your education.
+The education must be approved by Nav.
+We require documentation for your expenses and confirmation from your educational institution that the gathering is mandatory.

 Rates for travel to gatherings